siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/📄04-azcopy-azure-cli-tools-jamalu.md

-# 🛠️ Azure Tools – Explained the Jamalu Way
+# 🛠️ Azure Tools – Explained the Eks2 Way

 _“No tool is just a tool — it’s a bridge between intention and action.”_
-— Jamalu, Siraat AI Academy
+— Eks2, Siraat AI Academy

 ---